Treatments and drugsBy Mayo Clinic Staff

-The most common treatments for osteomyelitis are antibiotics and surgery to remove portions of bone that are infected or dead.
+The most common treatments for osteomyelitis are surgery to remove portions of bone that are infected or dead, followed by antibiotics.
 Hospitalization is usually necessary.

 Depending on the severity of the infection, osteomyelitis surgery may include one or more of the following procedures:

 - Drain the infected area.
 Opening up the area around your infected bone allows your surgeon to drain any pus or fluid that has accumulated in response to the infection.

 - Remove diseased bone and tissue.
 In a procedure called debridement, the surgeon removes as much of the diseased bone as possible, and takes a small margin of healthy bone to ensure that all the infected areas have been removed.
 Surrounding tissue that shows signs of infection also may be removed.